garciart/network-automation/exercises/README.md

 FastEthernet0/1            unassigned      YES NVRAM  administratively down down
 ```

-While your router is a Layer 3 device, none of its interfaces have an IP address.
+While your router is a Layer 3 device, none of its interfaces have an IPv4 or IPv6 address.
 Without an IP address, you cannot perform tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration.
-Of course, you can transfer files through the console port, using an [XMODEM](https://en.wikipedia.org/wiki/XMODEM "XMODEM") or [ZMODEM](https://en.wikipedia.org/wiki/ZMODEM "ZMODEM") protocol utility, but, trust me, uploading and downloading files through an Ethernet port is much faster and easier.
+Of course, you can transfer files through the console port, using an [XMODEM](https://en.wikipedia.org/wiki/XMODEM "XMODEM") protocol utility, but, trust me, uploading and downloading files through an Ethernet port is much faster and easier.

 Assign the first built-in Ethernet port, ```FastEthernet0/0```, an IPv4 address: